sveltejs/rfcs/text/ts-typing-props-slots-events.md

 ## Summary

 Provide possibilites for TypeScript users to strongly type a Svelte component's props/events/slots, including generics.
-For that, we introduce reserved interfaces named `ComponentProps`, `ComponentEvents`, `ComponentSlots`.
+For that, we introduce reserved interfaces named `$$Props`, `$$Events`, `$$Slots`.
 We also introduce a concept for generics and a `<script>` attribute for marking a component as having no other events besides the ones defined within.

 While this is not a change to Svelte's core, it's still something that needs to be specified so intellisense implementers have something to adhere to.